spacetelescope/jwst/docs/jwst/coron/main.rst

-Tasks in the Package
+Steps in the Package
 ====================
-The coronagraphic package currently consists of the following tasks:
+The coronagraphic package currently consists of the following steps:

 1) :ref:`stack_refs <stack_refs_step>`: Accumulate PSF target images from multiple exposures into a single product, for use in other steps